-- 20. The national/regional/state bishop is to appoint the following:
+20. The national/regional/state bishop is to appoint the following:

-- a.
+a.

-- b.

-- c. - d. - 21.
-I have □ I have not □ completed the reading section entitled "Local Church Ministry." - 22.
-List the considerations to be used in organizing a church: - 1. - 2. - 3. - 4. - 23.
-True □ False □ A church may be organized by the national/regional/ state bishop or authorized minister-bishop or licensed minister. - 24.
-True □ False □ The national/regional/state bishop should not be concerned about the consent of the presiding bishop before disbanding a church. - 25.
-True 🗖 False 🗖 The local church trustees are vested with the authority to buy, sell, convey, or encumber the local church property by mortgage or otherwise only when authorized to do so by the local church in regular or called business meeting, and with the consent of the General Trustees. - 26.
-True 🗖 False 🗇 Local churches must have written consent of the national/regional/state bishop to pursue incorporation.

-- 27. What four teachings may have particular public implications in today's moral climate?

-- 1.

-- 2.

-- 3

-- 4.

-- 28. Write word for word the obligation for membership:

-- 29. The objectives of discipline are: 1.

-- 2.

-- 3.

-- 30. List and define the two types of offenses:

-- 1.

-- 2.

-- 31. members have a voice in all business matters; however, should not speak until they reach the age of wisdom.

-32. What are the two types of conferences that can be held? a.

 b.

-- List the three officers of the conference, and briefly define their role:

-a.

-- b.

-- с.
+с.

-- 34. List the powers of the conference:

-- 1.

-- 2.

-- 3.

-- 4.

-- 5.

-- 6.

-- 7.

-- 8.

-- 35. True □ False □ All decisions may be made by the local conference when an overwhelming consensus of the members present are in agreement, even setting someone forth in the ministry.
+d.

-- 36. I have □ I have not □ completed the reading section entitled "Ministry Policies."
+21. I have \square I have not \square completed the reading section entitled "Local Church Ministry."

-- 37. The welfare of the Church and its mandate to carry out the requires that men and women entering the ministry be .

-- 38. No person will be licensed or ordained without first having served a time of and .

-- 39. The areas of proof of a candidate's potential for ministry that a local church will consider are the following:
+22. .
+List the considerations to be used in organizing a church:

-- 1.
+1.

 2.

 3.

 4.

+23. True \square False \square A church may be organized by the national/regional/ state bishop or authorized minister-bishop or licensed minister.

+24. True  False 🗖 The national/regional/state bishop should not be concerned about the consent of the presiding bishop before disbanding a church.

+25. True \square False \square The local church trustees are vested with the authority to buy, sell, convey, or encumber the local church property by mortgage or otherwise only when authorized to do so by the local church in regular or called business meeting, and with the consent of the General Trustees.

+26. True \square False \square Local churches must have written consent of the national/regional/state bishop to pursue incorporation.

+27. What four teachings may have particular public implications in today's moral climate?

+1.

+2.

+3.

+4.

+28. Write word for word the obligation for membership:

+90

+29. The objectives of discipline are: 1.

+2.

+3.

+30. List and define the two types of offenses:

+1.

+2.

+31. members have a voice in all business matters; however, should not speak until they reach the age of wisdom.

+32. What are the two ta. types of conferences that can be held?

+b.

+33. List the three office a. ers of the conference, and briefly define their role:

+b.

+С.

+34. List the powers of 1. the conference:

+2.

+3.

+4.

 5.

+6.

+7.

+8.

+35. True 🗖 False 🗖 All decisions may be made by the local conference when an overwhelming consensus of the members present are in agreement, even setting someone forth in the ministry.

+36. I have □ I have not □ completed the reading section entitled "Ministry Policies."

+37. The welfare of the Church and its mandate to carry out the requires that men and women entering the ministry be

+38. No person will be licensed or ordained without first having served a time of with experience in and

+39. The areas of proof of a candidate's potential for ministry that a local church will consider are the following:

+1.

+2.

+3.

+4.

+5.

-- 6.
+6.

-- 7.
+7.

-40. The International Presbytery has prescribed the completion of the before a candidate can apply for license.
+10. The International Presbytery has prescribed the completion of the before a candidate can apply for license.

-41. The Lay Minister's Certificate authorizes the lay minister to , , and the Gospel of Jesus Christ, to conduct , and tohold.
+11. The Lay Minister's Certificate authorizes the lay minister to, and the Gospel of Jesus Christ, to conduct, and to hold

-42. The lay ministry period is a time when a ministerial candidate can prove himself/herself deserving of being recommended for the ministry by the , examined by the
+The lay ministry period is a time when a ministerial candidate can prove himself/herself deserving of being recommended for the ministry by the, examined by the

-, and licensed by the .
+, and licensed by the